Bouzidi2/fullstack-angular-map-app/README_student.md

 Part I:
 In PartTest.java I added 2 unit tests for the maximum and minimum fields.
 Lines 160-167 for testMinInv and lines 169-177 for testMaxInv.

+Part J:Remove the class files for any unused validators in order to clean your code.
+Deleted file DeletePartValidator under validators because it had no usages.